Emarioo/BetterThanBatch/docs/guide.md

 # Guide to the language
 A quick guide which doesn't go much into detail since things might change.
-I will have to excuse for some of the informal parts.

 ## Variables and expressions
 ```